Financial Aid Outreach SpecialistPosition Type:

 Las Positas College, 3000 Campus Hill Dr., Livermore, CA 94551Department:

-The Chabot-Las Positas Community College District is seeking a Financial Aid Outreach Specialist for Chabot College in Hayward, California.
+The Chabot-Las Positas Community College District is seeking a Financial Aid Outreach Specialist for Las Positas College in Livermore, California.
+Representative Duties:

 Under general supervision of Financial Aid Director, provide coordination of financial aid outreach activities to campus, high schools and local communities to increase numbers of students applying for and receiving Federal and State financial aid, contributing to college efforts to increase college enrollment, course and program completion.
 Communicate and promote College financial aid programs and services, specifically early and accurate application and verification, new and changes to financial aid programs, and provide financial literacy tools to strengthen low-income, disadvantaged student participation in post-secondary education.

 This is a grant/categorically funded position.
 Continuation of this position is contingent upon available funding on a year to year basis.